durrcommasteven/durrcommasteven.github.io/_posts/2018-10-01-dumb-battleship-algo.md

 **A note**: I originally wrote this back in 2018.
-Back then I used tensorflow 1 (with sessions and all that), and so I rewrote that in tensorflow 2.
+Back then I used tensorflow 1 with sessions and all that.
+Don't panic though, it has been redone in tensorflow 2.